-foxBMS is a free, open and flexible research and development environment for the design of battery management systems.
+foxBMS is a free, open and flexible research and development environment for the design of Battery Management Systems (BMS).
 Above all, it is the first universal hardware and software platform providing a fully open source BMS development platform.
 It aims to control modern and complex electrical energy storage systems, like lithium-ion battery packs.
 Furthermore, its aim is to accelerate the research, development and test processes used in the mobile and stationary electrical energy storage domains by using seamless development processes and integration.
-For this reason, it is perfectly suited for research and development, including fast prototyping and testing.
+For this reason, it is perfectly suited for research and development, including fast prototyping and testing (Technical Specifications).
 Above all, the hardware and software components are used at Fraunhofer IISB (Erlangen, Germany) in our 100kWh stationary battery system (based on lithium-ion NMC/LTO battery cells), and in our electric vehicle (based on lithium-ion NMC/Graphite battery cells) where it has obtained a road homologation.

 foxBMS is suitable and adaptable to current and future rechargeable energy storage systems based on lithium-ion batteries (LIB).
-Further, it was also developed to control other kind of electrochemical rechargeable accumulator cells (e.g., other chemistries like lithium-sulfur, sodium-ion or even all-solid-state batteries), lithium-ion capacitors (LIC), electric double-layer capacitors (EDLC or supercapacitors), or even vanadium redox-flow batteries (RFB).
+Further, it was also developed to control other kind of rechargeable batteries and electrochemical systems:

 foxBMS is a modular open source BMS development platform, hence it targets the automotive, aviation, space, (sub)marine, railway, industrial, consumer, and renewable energy domains.
 We are constantly working on the development of the hardware and software building blocks, thus providing regular updates.
 To support you in the development of commercial hardware and software adaptations to specific application requirements, please contact us.

-The architecture of foxBMS is the result of more than 15 years of development in innovative hardware and software solutions for lithium-ion battery systems at Fraunhofer IISB in Erlangen (Germany).
-Consequently, we use the hardware and software building blocks as battery management system at Fraunhofer IISB in all of our research and development projects.
-Further, our self-developed 100kWh stationary lithium-ion battery system to store electric energy generated by photovoltaic panels and our road homologated electric vehicle are two examples of such systems using our open source BMS.
+The architecture of foxBMS is the result of more than 15 years of development in innovative hardware and software solutions for rechargeable battery systems, redox-flow battery systems, and fuel-cell systems at Fraunhofer IISB in Erlangen (Germany).
+Consequently, we use the hardware and software building blocks as battery management system at Fraunhofer IISB in all of our research and development projects (Technical Specifications).
+Further, our self-developed 100kWh stationary lithium-ion battery system to store electric energy generated by photovoltaic panels and our TÜV road homologated electric vehicle are two examples of such systems using our open source BMS.
 As a result, we provide a strong experience in designing and developing innovative solutions for advanced battery systems in the domains described hereafter.

 Automotive and Road Transport: Electrified Vehicles (e.g., 48V Boardnet Batteries, Plug-in Hybrid and Full Electric Vehicles, Utility Vehicles (including Forklift Trucks), Trucks and Busses with Hybridized Powertrains), Electric Bicycles (e.g., e-Bikes and Pedelecs)